aws-samples/non-profit-blockchain/ngo-ui/README.md

 nvm use lts/carbon
 ```

-## Step 2 - install dependencies
+## Step 2 - Install dependencies

 ```
 cd ~/non-profit-blockchain/ngo-ui
 npm i
 ```

-## Step 3 - point the Node.js application to your REST API
+## Step 3 - Point the Node.js application to your REST API

 Your REST API is exposed via an AWS Elastic Load Balancer (ELB).
 The ELB was created for you
 by CloudFormation in [Part 1.](../ngo-fabric/README.md).
 You can find the DNS endpoint for the ELB in